ccianelli22/e28/p3/README.md

 ## Notes for instructor

 - Created a new droplet in digital ocean to practice.
 I utilized a NodeJS droplet which uses a Nginx web server.
+- Utilized vuex and composition api to compare them.